All Episodes

 There's a lot of ways to prevent it.

-You don't have to, you know, worry about it.
+You don't have to worry about it.

 But that's up to other people.

-But that this is where they go.
+But this is where they go.

-And she said if they cared about babies, they'd co-sponsor the Green New Deal or at least have a real climate plan, guarantee health care so all can get prenatal care, not stand for the death and caging of babies on our border.
+And she said, if they cared about babies, they'd co-sponsor the Green New Deal or at least have a real climate plan, guarantee health care so all can get prenatal care, not stand for the death and caging of babies on our border.

-Um, the one guy that changed that policy is in the White House now because the previous two presidents didn't change the policy, but you didn't care then because their last name wasn't Trump.
+The one guy that changed that policy is in the White House now because the previous two presidents didn't change the policy, but you didn't care then because their last name wasn't Trump.

-Kavanaugh care about, I believe, every allegation and almost every weekend.
+Kavanaugh care about, I believe, every allegation.

-They were drugging girls lining up in the halls and systematically gang raping them every other weekend.
+Almost every weekend, they were drugging girls lining up in the halls and systematically gang raping them every other weekend.

-And it never nobody ever told the story.
+And nobody ever told the story.

 Then the lady gets interviewed.